patchell/Action65/README.txt

 	Hopefully, in the future I will find a way to fix this conflict.

+October 19, 2025

+Still revamping a lot of stuff that just needed...revamping.
+At the moment, the example (test9.act) gets to the code generation before it throws an exception.

 October 5, 2025

 Major Changes in progress.
 I discoverred a big problem